creatica-soft/esp-12ef-voltmeter/README.md

 ## Operation

-The voltmeter in theory is capable of 10MHz voltage collection rate depending on the CLOCK_DIVIDER define (see above), which ranges from 8 to 32.
+The voltmeter in theory is capable of 10MHz voltage collection rate depending on the CLOCK_DIVIDER define (see voltmeter.c file), which ranges from 8 to 32.

 This allows to use the voltmeter as a very cheap osciloscope capable of measuring signal frequencies of up to 10Mhz.